 You are not legally required to acquire pest and building inspections before purchasing a property, however, they are very important.
-The reports are relevant for knowledge of the property, identifying risks, future maintenance and can also play a role in negotiations.
+The reports are relevant for knowledge of the property, identifying risks, future maintenance, and can also play a role in negotiations.

-It should be noted, during a private treaty sale, a vendor can verbally accept an offer, then allow the person to organise (and pay for) pest and building inspections, and then decide to sell the property to another buyer.
+It should be noted, that during a private treaty sale, a vendor can verbally accept an offer, allow the person to organise (and pay for) pest and building inspections, and then decide to sell the property to another buyer.
 This is known as gazumping, and the person will forfeit the costs of the inspections and miss out on the property.
 You can contact us to learn more about avoiding gazumping.